What Is Pleasure-Based Personal Development?

 It isn’t.

-Pleasure, in this context, is a signal, not a destination.
+Pleasure here is a signal, not a destination.

 It might feel like: